ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 29. What tool can be used to deploy multiple containers at once?

-    * Docker-Compose: Docker-Compose is a tool for defining and running multi-container Docker applications.
+    * **Docker-Compose:** Docker-Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-    * Example to start your containers: Docker-Compose up -d
+    * Example to start your containers: <u>Docker-Compose up -d</u>

 30. What kind of file format is required for us to deploy a container set?